liuchengxu/space-vim/README.md

              |_|

-[space-vim](https://github.com/liuchengxu/space-vim) is a vim distribution inspired by [spacemacs](https://github.com/syl20bnr/spacemacs), especially in key bindings.
+[space-vim](https://github.com/liuchengxu/space-vim) is a vim distribution inspired by [spacemacs](https://github.com/syl20bnr/spacemacs), especially in key bindings, intended for offering an out-of-the-box vim configuration.

 I use both spacemacs and vim everyday and hope they maintain consistency in operation as far as possible.
 Hence it is fruitful to those who use spacemacs and vim at the same time as well as vim beginer.